Daisy Cakes on Shark Tank Show

-Below is an excellent video that was filmed just 1 month after the Shark Tank first aired the Daisy Cakes and Kim Nelson.
+Below's an excellent video that was filmed just one month after the Shark Tank first aired the Daisy Cakes and Kim Nelson.
 The cakes were so popular that it crashed the website for 4 hours before they could take the first order.
 Kim also mentions that they have already sold over 5000 cakes, at that time, which is already 1/10th of Barbara's initial investment already paid off.
 They are on track to sell the 50,000 cakes, in which Corcoran gets $1 off the top, way ahead of schedule.

 Daisy Cakes on FaceBook